 Here, mozilla is the alias of the repository from which to install the package Firefox.

-Please note that even though the packages are installed from a specific repository, all of their dependencies might be retrieved from other repositories too.
-So, don’t disable all other repositories and try to install a package from a specific repository.
+Please note that even though the packages are installed from a specific repository, the dependencies of the said packages might be retrieved from other repositories too.
+So, don't disable other repositories and try to install a package from a specific repository.
 You can't install all packages from only one repository.